turbot/powerpipe-mod-rnacentral/docs/rnacentral.md

 This dashboard answers the following questions:

-- How many movies are present in the database?
+- How many chemical components are present in the RNAcentral database?
-- What is the average worldwide earnings from the movies?
+- What is the total count of databases contributing their data to RNAcentral?
-- What is the average domestic earnings from the movies?
+- Which databases have the highest number of sequences?
-- What are the top rated movies by IMDb?
+- How are RNA modifications distributed across different types?
-- What is the most popular movie genre across various age groups?
+- What are the trends in RNA interactions as classified by taxonomic IDs?